Generalization of core percolation on complex networks: Analytical framework

 Furthermore, the probability that both end vertices of an edge in the network belong to the $Gk$-core is $(1-\alpha-\beta)^2$.
 Hence, the fraction of edges in the $Gk-$core, denoted by $l_{kc}$, is obtained as

 Let us first consider Erd\H{o}s--R\'enyi networks with Poisson degree distributions, $P(q)=c^{q}e^{-c}/q!$, where $c$ is the vertex mean degree for the network.
 For the Poisson distribution, the generating function and its $s$-th derivative are $G(x)= e^{-c (1-x)}$ and $G^s(x)= c^{s}e^{-c(1-x)}$, respectively.
 One can easily find the relation between $\alpha$ and $\beta$ probabilities as $\beta= 1-e^{-c\alpha}$, which is independent of the value of $k$.
-The largest core is labeled with $k=2$.
-This is the $G2$-core, i.e., in other words, the ordinary core \cite{corepercolation}.
-The relative size of the $G2$-core can be simplified as

-The next core is the $G3$-core.
-From Eqs.~\ref{eq5} one can obtain the relative probabilities for $G3$-core:
+For Erd\H{o}s--R\'enyi networks with Poisson degree distributions, one can write a closed form for $\alpha$ and $n_{kc}$ from Eqs.~(\ref{eq2}) and (\ref{eq3}),